snowjacob/FirePredictionJS/README.md

 # 🚒 FirePredictionJS

 FirePredictionJS is a project that utilizes a machine learning model to predict wildfires.
 This project focuses on the deployment of the model using TensorFlow.js, allowing users to run the prediction locally on their machines.
 You can try out the application [here](https://fire-prediction-js.onrender.com/)!
+You may also follow the guide below in order to compile the application on your own machine using a local server.

 ## Project Structure